mattermost/docs/source/install/self-managed-changelog.md

  - Downgraded Bulgarian, Persian, and Simplified Chinese language support to Alpha.

 #### Administration
- - After 90 days since missing a payment, Admins will see a modal where they can choose between updating the billing status or staying on the Free subscription.
+ - After 90 days since missing a payment, admins will see a modal where they can choose between updating the billing status or staying on the Free subscription.
- - Autocompletion results using Elasticsearch or Bleve will correctly show a user as a channel member in Direct Message and Group Message channels.
+ - Autocomplete results using Elasticsearch or Bleve will correctly show a user as a channel member in direct message and group message channels.
 To force this change to appear, a re-indexing will be necessary.
  - Introduced an **Invite Guests** prompt to self-hosted.
  - Added JSON-compatible nested configuration value parsing from environment variables.
  - An AD/LDAP prompt banner is now shown for self-hosted instances with a Professional license when visiting the invite guests modal.